rayaqin/frontendInterviewPrep/GeneralFrontend+React.md

 <br>

 ## **FirstClassFunction**
-A programming language is said to have First-class functions when functions in that language are treated like any other variable.
+A programming language is said to have First-class functions when **functions** in that language **are treated like any other variable**.
 For example, in such a language, a function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.
-Pretty much all functional languages (like Haskell), and Perl, Python, PHP, Lua, Tcl/Tk, JavaScript have first class functions.
+Pretty much all functional languages *(like Haskell)*, and Perl, Python, PHP, Lua, Tcl/Tk, **JavaScript** have first class functions.

 <br>